mphbo/arkade-design/README.md

-# DARK ARKADE
+# ARKADE DESIGN

-A music production portfolio site developed with React, ThreeJS, React Three Fiber, OpenGL Shading Language and TypeScript
+A design, development and overall service portfolio site developed with React, TypeScript